 Kankakee County Only

-The System of Care Community Navigator training program selects allows individuals to become certified Community Navigators.
-Community Navigators are trained to assist families in identifying community resources and options to meet their needs using the Kan-I Help database and particularly with regard to childrens' mental, emotional, and behavioral health services.
+The System of Care Community Navigator training program allows individuals to become certified Community Navigators.
+Community Navigators are trained to assist families in identifying community resources and options to meet their needs using the Kan-I Help database and particularly with regard to children's mental, emotional, and behavioral health services.

 Information & Resource-Finding Assistance

-Parents, grandparents, and other caregivers across Kankakee County are invited to attend free monthly Parent Cafes, hosted at the Kankakee Public Library - 4th Floor Auditorium, located at 201 E Merchant Street in Kankakee.
-These Parent Cafe will typically be hosted on the third Thursday of every month at 5:00 PM.
-Cafes are intended to regularly provide a space for parents to bring their questions and concerns, gain free education from local professionals, and connect with others who may share similar experiences.
+Parents, grandparents, and other caregivers across Kankakee County are invited to attend free Parent Cafes.
+Our cafes are intended to provide a space for parents to bring their questions and concerns, gain free education from local professionals, and connect with others who may share similar experiences.
 Project SUN sponsors and promotes educational programs on a broad range of topics related to children's mental health, parent-child relationships, and strategies to help young people flourish.

 Professional Development and Community Education

-Project SUN will develop workshops, seminars, and other professional development training for behavioral health service providers.
+Project SUN will develop workshops, seminars, and other professional development trainings.
 These opportunities will be intended to grow local implementation of evidence-based practices aimed at strengthening parent-child communication, interagency collaboration, and meeting other unmet family needs.
 Other opportunities for community education will be explored, particularly regarding behavioral health issues pertinent to children and their families.